Singed Build Guide by Pathetic Singed

 This guide is an ongoing work in progress, and won't be finished until I have detailed accounts of how to counteract every top lane and mid lane match-up, as well as giving an in-depth and comprehensive proxy guide which can be referred to at any point in one's proxying career.

-Before getting into this guide, I would first like to do two things, firstly I would like to acknowledge and thank the thriving die-hard Singed mains community, I am honoured to have found such a wonderful collective of passionate players who fly the flags of Singed.
+Before getting into this guide, I would like to do two things, firstly I would like to acknowledge and thank the thriving die-hard Singed mains community, I am honoured to have found such a wonderful collective of passionate players who fly the flags of Singed.
 Thank you for your continued efforts in grinding out solo queue, brainstorming builds and runes, figuring out unique ways of dealing with tricky match-ups, and most of all thank you for accepting me into this fantastic community.
 Secondly, I feel I should justify why you should take my word for what's written in this guide, I am the leading "researcher" of Singed within the Reddit/Discord Singed community, I frequently watch what the high-elo players are doing and do personal coaching reviews for players who are having trouble on Singed (Free of charge just message me on the Discord).
-I ended the season platinum 3 as I played about 150 games then stopped to focus on researching for this guide, I will try to find the time for diamond in season 10, which should be easy considering how strong Singed currently is.
 I'm certain that, through my research, and the plethora of high-elo (d1+) Singed players who are helping to give me data on the champ/meta, I have been able to create the most accurate guide to Singed that has ever existed.
 This isn't to toot my own horn, as it really is a group effort, but I have a lot of confidence that this guide details everything that there is to know about Singed to help you climb.
 If you have any criticisms of anything in the guide, please feel free to comment.
 It's a group effort, and that includes you, if you can justify why I'm wrong on anything written here I'd love to improve it.

-Shoutouts to Ankan, Ankan V2, Minishcap1, Tommy309, Rudymir, ProxyGinger, Report Singed Ty, Kayi, Rob8, Scruffy, Asbeel, ReQs3, and all the rest of the diligent Singed mains on the Reddit and Discord for entertaining my overanalysis of this champion and how he fits into League of Legends.
+Shoutouts to Ankan, Socialist Singed, Minishcap1, Tommy309, Singed420, ProxyGinger, Report Singed Ty, Kayi, Rob, Scruffy, Asbeel, Req, A Spy From Fizz Mains, and all the rest of the diligent Singed mains on the Reddit and Discord for entertaining my overanalysis of this champion.

 Singed is one of the most fun, and definitely the most unique, champion in League of Legends.
 Players in every elo fear and respect Singed mains because we are so seldom seen, and once you've figured out how to play Singed you bring so much pressure to a game that you completely warp the dynamic of it.
 I am here to bring that chaos into your already chaotic solo queue games.